 The earthwork necessary to construct the Proposed Project will create the potential for erosion and siltation.
 An Erosion Control Permit from Jefferson County will be required.
-Based on recent construction projects in the vicinity, construction of the tunnel should encounter perched water sources and therefore dewatering is expected.
-Sumps and pumps should be needed during construction to control groundwater.
-The contractor should employ a geotechnical engineer to monitor the tunnel excavation and construction.
+No dewatering is expected.
 The FAA AC 150/5370-10E, "Standards for Specifying Construction of Airports," Item P-156 "Temporary Air and Water Pollution, Soil Erosion, and Siltation Control" will be included in the project specifications and the contractor will be required to meet the requirements in it.